hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.rst

 Description
 -------------------------
 This code provides examples for preparing campaigns on AliExpress.
-It demonstrates how to process single campaign categories, specific campaigns, and all campaigns.
+It demonStartes how to process single campaign categories, specific campaigns, and all campaigns.
 It also showcases the interaction with campaign data directories.

 Execution steps